Ross welcomes chancellor's income tax U-turn

 Mr Ross had previously called for the mini-budget tax cuts announced on 23 September to be matched in Scotland.

-First Minister Nicola Sturgeon accused the UK government of "utter ineptitude" over the U-turn.
+The first minister said the U-turn was a sign of the "chaos and ineptitude" at the heart of the UK government.

-It comes after Prime Minister Liz Truss urged Ms Sturgeon on Friday to follow her lead with tax cuts that could "turbocharge" Scotland's economy.
+It comes after Prime Minister Liz Truss urged Nicola Sturgeon on Friday to follow her lead with tax cuts that could "turbocharge" Scotland's economy.

 But on Monday Mr Kwarteng announced that the UK government would not go ahead with removing the 45% rate of income tax, describing it as a "distraction".